IBM/Integrate-Investment-Portfolio/README.md

   <img width="1000" src="images\get_started_scrnshot.png">
 </p>

 * In the 'Create new project' window, enter a ``Name`` and, optionally, a ``Description``.
-By signing up for the IBM Data Science Experience, an Apache Spark service and an Object Storage will be created in your Bluemix account.
-These services can be integrated with Notebook or Rstudio for data analysis using IBM Data Science Experience.
+By signing up for the IBM Watson Studio, an Apache Spark service and an Object Storage will be created in your Bluemix account.
+These services can be integrated with Notebook or Rstudio for data analysis using IBM Watson Studio.
 Here, choose the default ``Spark Service`` and ``Storage Type``.
 <p align="left">
   <img width="600" src="images\create_project_scrnshot.png">
 </p>